Amelia Earhart: Childhood

-Amelia Mary Earhart was born on July 24, 1897, in Atchison, Kansas, as the daughter of Samuel "Edwin" Stanton Earhart (1867–1930) and Amelia "Amy" Earhart (1869–1962).
+Amelia Mary Earhart was born on July 24, 1897, in Atchison, Kansas, the daughter of Samuel "Edwin" Stanton Earhart (1867–1930) and Amelia "Amy" Earhart (1869–1962).
 Amelia was born in the home of her maternal grandfather Alfred Gideon Otis (1827–1912), who was a former judge in Kansas, the president of Atchison Savings Bank, and a leading resident of the town.
 Earhart was the second child of the marriage after a stillbirth in August 1896.
-She was of part-German descent; Alfred Otis had not initially favored the marriage and was not satisfied with Edwin's progress as a lawyer.
+She was of part-German descent.
+Alfred Otis had not initially favored the marriage and was not satisfied with Edwin's progress as a lawyer.

-According to family custom, Amelia Earhart was named after her two grandmothers Amelia Josephine Harres and Mary Wells Patton.
-From an early age, Amelia was the dominant sibling while her sister Grace Muriel Earhart (1899–1998), two years her junior, acted as a dutiful follower.
-Amelia was nicknamed "Meeley" and sometimes "Millie", and Grace was nicknamed "Pidge"; both girls continued to answer to their childhood nicknames well into adulthood.
+Following family custom, Earhart was named after her two grandmothers, Amelia Josephine Harres and Mary Wells Patton.
+From an early age Amelia was the dominant sibling while her sister Grace Muriel Earhart (1899–1998), two years her junior, acted as a dutiful follower.
+Amelia was nicknamed "Meeley" and sometimes "Millie", and Grace was nicknamed "Pidge" and both girls continued to answer to their childhood nicknames into adulthood.
 Their upbringing was unconventional; Amy Earhart did not believe in raising her children to be "nice little girls".
 The children's maternal grandmother disapproved of the bloomers they wore, and although Amelia liked the freedom of movement they provided, she was sensitive to the fact the neighborhood's girls wore dresses.